civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 180.2

-If a person who is served with a notice of violation **that sets out a penalty** pays the amount **of the penalty — or, in the case of a person to whom subsection 180.1(3) applies, the lesser amount — specified in the notice** in accordance with the particulars set out in it, the Minister shall accept the amount in complete satisfaction of the amount of the penalty and no further proceedings under this Part shall be taken against the person in respect of **the** contravention.
+If a person who is served with a notice of violation that sets out a penalty pays the amount of the penalty — or, in the case of a person to whom subsection 180.1(3) applies, the lesser amount — specified in the notice in accordance with the particulars set out in it, the Minister shall accept the amount in complete satisfaction of the amount of the penalty and no further proceedings under this Part shall be taken against the person in respect of the contravention.

-> **Explanatory Note**:
-> Existing text of sections 180 to 180.2:
-> *Existing Text*:
-> > If a person designated as an enforcement officer under paragraph 178(1)(a) believes that a person has committed a violation, the enforcement officer may issue and serve on the person a notice of violation that names the person, identifies the violation and sets out
-> > the penalty, established in accordance with the regulations made under section 177, for the violation that the person is liable to pay; and
-> > the particulars concerning the time for paying and the manner of paying the penalty.
-> > A person who has been served with a notice of violation must either pay the amount of the penalty specified in the notice or file with the Tribunal a written request for a review of the facts of the alleged contravention or of the amount of the penalty.
-> > If a person who is served with a notice of violation pays the amount specified in the notice in accordance with the particulars set out in it, the Minister shall accept the amount as and in complete satisfaction of the amount of the penalty for the contravention by that person of the designated provision and no further proceedings under this Part shall be taken against the person in respect of that contravention.

 ### Section 179